kuriwaki/cces_cumulative/README.md

 R scripts `01` - `06` reproduce the cumulative dataset starting from each year’s CCES on dataverse.

 -   `01_define-names-labels.R` constructs two variable name tables – one
     that names and describes each variable to be in the final dataset, and another that indicates which variables corresponds to the candidate columns in each year’s CCES.
+-   `02_download-cces-dataverse.R` indicates a (partial) way to download the component CCES data from dataverse so that the rest of the code can be run.
-  - `02_read-common.R` pulls out the common contents with minimal formatting (e.g. state, case identifier variable names)
+-   `03_read-common.R` pulls out the common contents with minimal formatting (e.g. state, case identifier variable names)
-  - `03_prepare-fixes.R` makes some fixes to variables in each year’s datasets.
+-   `04_prepare-fixes.R` makes some fixes to variables in each year’s datasets.
-  - `04_stack-cumulative.R` pulls out the variables of interest from annual CCES files, we stack this into a long dataset where each row is a respondent from CCES.
+-   `05_stack-cumulative.R` pulls out the variables of interest from annual CCES files, we stack this into a long dataset where each row is a respondent from CCES.
-  - `05_extract_contextual.R` pulls out the “contextual variables” at the respondent-level. information on candidates and representatives.
+-   `06_extract_politicians.R` pulls out the “contextual variables” at the respondent-level. information on candidates and representatives.
-    It uses some long format voting tables from `04`.
+    It uses some long format voting tables from `05`.
-  - `06_merge-contextual_upload.R` combines all the variables together, essentially combining the output of `04` on `05`.
+-   `07_merge-contextual_upload.R` combines all the variables together, essentially combining the output of `04` on `05`.
 Saves a `.Rds` and `sav` version.
-  - `07_format-crunch.R` logs into Crunch, and adds variable names, descriptions, groupings, and other Crunch attributes to the Crunch dataset.
+-   `08_format-crunch.R` logs into Crunch, and adds variable names, descriptions, groupings, and other Crunch attributes to the Crunch dataset.
 It also adds variables and exports a `.dta` version